-Note: \$89.5 million of the asset change from fiscal year 2009 to fiscal year 2010 represents the VCP transfer to the Special Account discussed below.
+Note: \$89.5 million of the asset change from fiscal year 2009 to fiscal year 2010 represents the transfer to the Special Account as part of the Plan's participation in the Voluntary Correction Program (VCP) with the IRS discussed below.

-Note: Liabilities for fiscal year 2007-2010 were determined under the entry age normal actuarial cost method.
+Note: Liabilities for fiscal year 2007-2012 were determined under the entry age normal actuarial cost method.
 Liabilities for fiscal year 2006 and prior fiscal years were determined under the open group aggregate actuarial cost method.
-Comparisons between fiscal years 2007-2010 and prior years are not comparable.
+Comparisons between fiscal years 2007-2012 and prior years are not comparable.